arenaxr/arena-services-docker/README.md

 docker-compose down; docker-compose up -d --force-build
 ```

+* Note: you might need to execute the above commands with ```sudo``` if your user does not have permissions to access the docker service.

 *  See [Compose Quick Reference](compose-quick-reference) for the description of these commands.

 ## Files/Folders Description